FIRST TIME FAQS

 What if I don’t know anything about classical music?
 What should I wear?
 Should I arrive early?
 Parking.
 Is the hall accessible?
 How do I purchase accessible seats?
 A limited number of USCC wheelchairs are available at the Facilities on a first-come, first-serve basis.
 If you need an assisted listening device or a wheelchair please bring driver’s license or another form of identification to give to the medic in exchange for the assisted listening device/wheelchair to the hall.
 Assisted listening devices and/or interpreters should be requested well in advance of the event date.

 A musical evening that will blow you away of course.
 Classical music ebbs and flows.
 Sometimes, it’s surging and powerful, booming with intensity — and, others, it’s delicate and ephemeral and everything in between.

 The beautiful thing about music, is that you need not be trained to appreciate and love it.
 ASO welcomes a wide variety of audiences ranging from the first-timers to the seasoned pros.
 If you’d like to learn more about the music you’re about to hear, we’ve got you covered.
-Our Music Director, Darko Butorac, hosts pre-concert talks beginning at 7 p.m. in the hall.
+Our Music Director, Darko Butorac, hosts pre-concert talks beginning an hour before each Masterworks performance in the hall.
 We also have program notes, which give the backstory of the composers and tid-bits about the music itself.